Claire-Fisher/Donofy/TESTING.md

 ***
 **Charities Page: Charity cards**
 * Expected:
-  * All charity cards to respond with colour change, and/or hover animation on mouse hover to indicate they are interactive.
+  * All charity cards respond with colour change, and/or hover animation on mouse hover to indicate they are interactive.
   * Clicking the info button, or the image of the card, will direct the user to the correct charity detail page.
 * Testing:
   * Hovered my mouse over each element to check for interactive indicators.
   * Clicked multiple cards in turn.
 Clicked multiple card Info buttons in turn.
 * Result:
-  * Interactive indicators present and behaving as expected.
+  * Interactive indicators present and behave as expected.
   * Cards behaved as expected and directed to the correct charity detail page.
 * Action:
   * None